Things To Do On A Long Flight: How To Stay Sane And Entertained

 Preparing Your Entertainment

-Selfie of me in the bathroom as I travel.
+Selfie of me in the bathroom as I travel with my backpack stuffed with things to do during the flight.

 Me holding my passport in the airport.